 It’s also vegan, so it’s perfect for those who are on a plant-based diet.
 You can check it out on Amazon by clicking here.

 Nevertheless, if you have other dark chocolate sauce recommendations, share them in the comment section.

 It’s worth noting that I often make my Frappuccinos with a double espresso shot, but at Starbucks, they don’t use espresso for most of their iced blended beverages.

-Frap roast (or Frappuccino roast) is essentially instant coffee powder dissolved in room temperature water.
+Essentially, Frap roast (or Frappuccino roast) is instant coffee powder, dissolved in room temperature water.
 Each drink contains a certain number of frap roast pumps, depending on its size (a grande contains 3 pumps).

 That’s why my take on this copycat Mocha Frappuccino recipe includes instant coffee, not espresso.

 That being said, you can always switch things up and make it with espresso, cold brew, or whatever kind of coffee you want.
-But bear in mind that this might make your DIY drink slightly different than the original in terms of overall mouthfeel.
+But bear in mind that this may make your DIY drink slightly different than the original in terms of overall mouthfeel.

 - Whipped cream/cocoa powder (optional as toppings).

 To make proper Frappuccinos, you need to have a blender.
 I use a NutriBullet for smoothies and iced blended beverages.